anquanscan/sec-tools/README.md

 [crch](https://github.com/Fricciolosa-Red-Team/crch): Continuous Recon Continuous Hacking
 [AllAboutBugBounty](https://github.com/daffainfo/AllAboutBugBounty): All about bug bounty (bypasses, payloads, and etc)
 [FortifyVersionCheck](https://github.com/jlburck/FortifyVersionCheck): Checks HP Fortify for projects and project versions.
 If the project doesn't exist, then the task is capable of creating the project and an initial version.
 If the project version doesn't exist, then the task is capable of creating the version and also capable of copying issues/suppressions from previous versions.
 [wifipumpkin3](https://github.com/P0cL4bs/wifipumpkin3): Powerful framework for rogue access point attack.
+[Python-MikrotikLoginExploit](https://github.com/sinichi449/Python-MikrotikLoginExploit): PoC of CVE-2018-14847 Mikrotik Vulnerability using simple script